Catamenial Pneumothorax and Endometriosis

-We were 39 years old, a few months before our 40th birthday, nonsmokers and in good health, when our symptoms first started.
-In those months we did not experience chest pain, but did have episodes of dizziness and a "crackling sound" upon inhalation.
+We were a few months before our 40th birthday, nonsmokers and in good health, when our symptoms first started.
+Although we did not experience chest pain, we did have episodes of dizziness and a "crackling sound" upon inhalation.
 Symptoms would last a few days, resolve and then return later.
 We did not correlate the symptoms to the onset of menses at that time.

-Prior to this little adventure, we were both on ovulation suppression hormones which were discontinued about one year ago.
+Prior to this little adventure, we were both on birth control pills, prescribed for painful menstrual periods.
 Lynn experienced shortness of breath when the crackling sound returned in Dec 2002.
 Due to a throat infection one week prior, she thought she might have bronchitis and went to the doctor for an evaluation.
 A chest x-ray showed a 90% pneumothorax.
 The doctor called for an ambulance.
 She had a chest tube inserted in the ER and spent four days in the hospital.

 After one week the collapse did not resolve and the pulmonary specialist suggested chemical pleurodesis (the standard treatment for reoccurring SPT).
-After reading about CPT, we knew that pleurodesis alone in such cases showed a high rate of reoccurrence, because it does not address the cause of the collapses.
+After reading about CPT, we knew that pleurodesis alone in such cases showed a high rate of re-collapse, because it does not address the hormonal cause.
 When this was suggested to the pulmonary specialist, he flatly dismissed the possibility, because the condition was so rare.

 Lynn refused the pleurodesis and spoke to her doctor about surgical options.
 Gratefully, he was much more open to the idea, and she was referred for surgery.
 During VATS, the surgeon found and sutured holes in the diaphragm.
-He also found scar tissue which may have indicated past smaller collapses which had resolved themselves.
+He also found scar tissue which he felt, indicated past smaller collapses which had resolved by themselves.
 He performed the pleural abrasion with talc.
 Lynn spent twelve days in the hospital.

 The Pneumothorax Twins